On-Campus Student Housing

-SCC is a member of the Nebraska Community College Athletic Conference and the National Junior College Athletic Association.
+SCC is a member of the Nebraska Community College Athletic Conference and the National Junior College Athletic Association (NJCAA).
 SCC competes in 10 sports at the intercollegiate level, five for women and five for men.
-Women’s sports: Basketball, cross country, soccer, softball and volleyball.
+Women’s sports: Basketball, cross country, soccer, softball, and volleyball.
 Men’s sports: Baseball, basketball, cross country, golf, and soccer.
 The athletic mascot is the Storm.
 SCC’s athletic participation is governed by the eligibility rules of the NJCAA.

-The intercollegiate athletic program resides on the Beatrice Campus.
-However, students from any SCC campus location can compete for the Storm based on the student’s ability and availability.
-The majority of our athletic programs compete in NJCAA Division II, Region IX that is comprised of Colorado; east of the Continental Divide, Eastern Montana, Nebraska and Wyoming.
+Although the intercollegiate athletic program resides on the Beatrice Campus, students from any SCC campus location can compete for the Storm based on the student’s ability and availability.
+The majority of our athletic programs compete in NJCAA Division II, Region IX that is comprised of Colorado; east of the Continental Divide, Eastern Montana, Nebraska, and Wyoming.
 Baseball plays Division I and participates in the Empire Conference.
 SCC grants a limited number of athletic scholarships for each sport, but scholarships are limited to tuition and books.
 Athletes are recruited locally, nationally and internationally.
-Several of the teams have achieved success on a regional and national level and have offered exposure that allows student-athletes to attain a higher level of athletic competition, with many transferring to NCAA Division I and II and NAIA programs.
+Several of the teams have achieved success on a regional and national level and have offered exposure that allows student-athletes to attain a higher level of athletic competition, with many transferring to National Collegiate Athletic Association Division I and II and National Association of Intercollegiate Athletics programs.